Herbies editorial team Herbies

 Debate and Discussion: Is Flushing Worth It?

-Recently, there has been a concerted effort to delve deeper into the topic of cannabis flushing in order to comprehend its effects and determine if it provides any scientifically measurable advantages.
+Recently, there has been a concerted effort to delve deeper into the topic of cannabis flushing to comprehend its effects and determine if it provides any scientifically measurable advantages.
 Given the substantial investment in the legal, licensed cannabis cultivation industry, there is a rising scientific interest in gaining a better understanding of the process of flushing.

-According to the findings, there were no significant patterns or tendencies observed in terms of yield, terpene content, or THC levels that exceeded the margin of error in the experiment.
+According to the findings, there were no significant patterns or tendencies observed in terms of yields, terpene content, or THC levels that exceeded the margin of error in the experiment.
 This may come as a surprise to those who advocate for flushing, especially as the taste potency and yields of the cannabis plants were not noticeably impacted in either direction.

 After the laboratory conducted tests on the buds, they were later passed on to a smoke test team for an impartial evaluation based on various factors.
 In general, the team did not notice any significant statistical patterns.
 Interestingly, when it came to flavor, almost half of the respondents (47%) rated the non-flushed weed as 'Good' quality.
 Furthermore, buds from the non-flushed marijuana plant received the highest 'Great' rating, as reported by 16% of the respondents.